 Caythorpe and Frieston Parish was designated as a 'Neighbourhood' in June 2020.
-This plan for its future was put together by a working party of volunteers aided by a planning consultant.
+Caythorpe and Frieston Parish Council is the qualifying body responsible for preparing the neighbourhood plan, which was put together by a working party of volunteers aided by a planning consultant.
 The Parish Council and residents were consulted throughout the process.
 The Neighbourhood Plan (NP) is focused mainly on matters that would need planning permission.
 These include house building, change of use of land or buildings, and developments that affect the environment.